rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 $ export AMQ_STREAMS_HOME=$HOME/amq_1.4_install
 ```

-3. Login as an cluster-admin user, in our case with the name admin:
+3. Login as a cluster-admin user, in our case with the name admin:

 ```
 $ oc login -u admin -p xxxxxx